Tymofiy Sukhar

-Tymofiy Sukhar (Тимофій Юрійович Сухар; born 4 February 1999) is a professional Ukrainian football defender who plays for FC Petržalka.
+Tymofiy Yuriyovych Sukhar (Тимофій Юрійович Сухар; born 4 February 1999) is a Ukrainian professional footballer who plays as a defender for Chornomorets Odesa.

 Career

 Sukhar is a product of the UFK Dnipropetrovsk and FC Dnipro Youth Sportive School systems.
 His first trainers were Volodymyr Herashchenko and Kostyantyn Pavlyuchenko.

 He never made his debut for FC Dnipro in the Ukrainian Premier League and in summer 2017 signed a contract with the new created Ukrainian Second League's club SC Dnipro-1.

 In February 2018 he joined Ukrainian Premier League side Zorya Luhansk and signed 3-year contract with the club.

+Chornomorets Odesa

+On 8 July 2025, Sukhar joined Chornomorets Odesa.
+On 2 August 2025 in the 1st round match of Ukrainian First League between FC Chornomorets and Nyva Ternopil Sukhar made his official debut as player of Chornomorets.

 Personal life

 His father Yuriy Sukhar was also a footballer, who played in the amateur level.